nelson123-lab/My-NLP-Learnings/README.md

 Databricks' Dolly is an instruction-following large language model trained on the Databricks machine learning platform that is licensed for commercial use.
 Dolly was trained on a much smaller language model of only six billion parameters versus 175 billion for GPT-3 (ChatGPT is fine-tuned on GPT-3.5).

+5. Pythia
+The Pythia Scaling Suite is a collection of models developed to facilitate interpretability research.
+It contains two sets of eight models of sizes 70M, 160M, 410M, 1B, 1.4B, 2.8B, 6.9B, and 12B.